Sensor-based and mobile-enabled technologies are expanding very fast in scope and applications.

 Iot based patient health monitoring system

-The improvement in the healthcare facilities is eminent and better patient care, better preventive care, enhancement in the patient engagement and satisfaction and better care management and advanced population health management is expected to rise in the future thanks to IoT in healthcare.
+The improvement in the healthcare facilities is imminent and better patient care, better preventive care, enhancement in the patient engagement and satisfaction and better care management and advanced population health management is expected to rise in the future thanks to IoT in healthcare.

 Examples of Healthcare IoT